 Browse through our available SLP jobs as well as our SLPA job opportunities to find the perfect match that will meet your individual career goals.
 With the Bilingual Therapies family on your side, you can count on us to help you succeed in every chapter of your speech-language pathology career.Read Less

 An Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or protected veteran status and will not be discriminated against on the basis of disability.

-- Mixed Caseload
+- Elementary Caseload

 - Work Hours: 8:00 AM – 3:30 PM, 37 hours per week

 - 401K Plan